Background

 ComponentVersionWhat it is

-AirOS 5.1 or 5.1.2 SDKExact version downloaded directly from ubnt.com
+AirOS 5.5 SDKExact version downloaded directly from ubnt.com

-UCARP 1.5.1Exact version downloaded directly from the main ucarp site and checked
+UCARP 1.5.2Exact version downloaded directly from the openwrt svn server.

-BIRD 1.2.1Exact version downloaded directly from the bird site and checked.
+BIRD 1.3.7Exact version downloaded directly from the openwrt svn server.

 saveconfign/aA small script that does: 'cfgmtd -w -p /etc/'.